franceslinyc/Random-Survival-Forests-with-Liver-data-2022/README.md

 # Random-Survival-Forests-with-Liver-data-2022
-Final project for ST625 Survival Analysis (GLMs II) at OSU
+Final project and week 1-9 assignments for ST625 Survival Analysis (GLMs II) at OSU

-This repo contains project (presentation) in addition to Week1-9 assignments.

 ## Project